 Compared to the unigram results without smoothing (see the "Comparison" tab above), the probabilities for these top unigrams have slightly decreased.

-.
-If the word is not present, default to the probability of the 'UNKNOWN' token.
+L2: Use to retrieve the probability of the target word from probs.
+If the word is not present, default to the probability of the UNKNOWN token.

 The bigram model can also be enhanced by applying Laplace smoothing: